Whitman, A Users' Guide

 Guggenheim Gallery.
 Community Hall, the common room, and the theater are all accessible from the gallery.

 Getting-from-Here-to-There Dinner Series – A special series of semi-formal dinners for upperclass residents of the college with prominent leaders from various professions.
-Hosted by the Master of the College.
+Hosted by the Head of College.

 Library – Located on the ground floor of Wendell Hall B and next to the college office, this is the most formal study space within the college as well as the main computer cluster.
 It would probably be more accurate to call this space a “virtual library,” since there are no books here except those that students bring themselves.